Do you have $25,000 to spend next week?

 Amazingly flattering selfie after three hours in the emergency ward in Santiago de Compostela, looking a lot better coming out than I did going in (you'll have to trust me on that)

 - How old are you?
-Most policies don't cover you after 60, 65 or 70.
+There aren't too many over 60 travel insurance policies out there.
 (This unfortunately goes for World Nomads as well, which stops its coverage somewhere between 65-70, depending on where you live.)

 - How healthy are you?
+It can be tricky to get travel insurance with medical conditions you already have.
 Most travel insurances won't cover pre-existing conditions.

 - Where are you from?
-Buying multi-trip travel insurance in New Zealand will have a different price tag and cover than a single-trip travel insurance bought in the US.
+Buying multi-trip insurance in New Zealand will have a different price tag and cover than single travel insurance bought in the US.

 - Where are you going?
 Policy prices can differ radically depending on whether you're heading for a war zone or angling for a tan on the sand.

 - What kind of trip are you taking?
-A gentle trek with a tour group is far less risky, from an insurer's point of view, than skydiving or bungee jumping, and your policy will be priced accordingly.
+A gentle trek with a tour group is far less risky, from an insurer's point of view, than base jumping or bungee jumping, and your policy will be priced accordingly.